Preparing for a Vision Plan and Medical Insurance Billing Audit

 Never bill both vision plans and medical insurance simultaneously for the same service.

 Inform patients about their financial responsibility in advance.
-If you suspect that Medicare (or commercial non-Medicare insurance) may not cover a procedure or service, you must obtain an Advance Beneficiary Notice of Noncoverage (ABN) before providing the specified procedure or service to the patient.
+Suppose you suspect that Medicare (or commercial non-Medicare insurance) may not cover a procedure or service.
+In that case, you must obtain an Advance Beneficiary Notice of Noncoverage (ABN) before providing the specified procedure or service to the patient.

-Adhere to your insurance payers and MVC plan contractual obligations.
+Adhere to your insurance payers and managed vision care plan contractual obligations.

 Post payments in your practice management system correctly and often.
 Ensure you are assigning them to the correct patient.
 Remember, some payers have strict refiling rules, limiting your time to appeal a claim from the remit date.